Octopus Springboard Entrepreneur Awards

 Octopus will be hosting an event in Parliament for MPs on 25 October in Room U, Portcullis House between 3-5pm.
 This will provide an opportunity for MPs to learn more about the awards and speak to the former winners from Cooper King Distillery and 1683 Chocolate, where we will also be handing out goody bags with entry packs and samples from their companies!

-If you are an entrepreneur who would like to be entered, please get in touch with your local MP and ask them to nominate you.
-You can check who your local MP is here.
+If you are an entrepreneur who would like to be entered, please get in touch with your local MP and ask them to nominate you can check who your local MP is here.

-Nominations close on 8 December.
+Nominations have been extended and will now close on 31 January.
 Terms and Conditions apply.

 To find out more about last year’s winners, go here.